 \subsection{Fast Fourier Transform}

 The Fast Fourier Transform (FFT)\cite{brigham2021fft} is an algorithm for efficiently computing the Discrete Fourier Transform (DFT) and its inverse.
-In time series analysis, FFT transforms a signal from the time domain to the frequency domain.
+FFT transforms a signal from the time domain to the frequency domain.
 Given a discrete time series $X = \{x_0, x_1, \ldots, x_{L-1}\}$ of length $L$, its DFT is a complex sequence:

 where $X_k$ (for $k = 0, 1, \ldots, L-1$) is the complex component at frequency $\frac{k}{L}$, and its amplitude $|X_k|$ reflects its strength in the original signal.
-Correspondingly, the Inverse Discrete Fourier Transform (IDFT) efficiently computed via the Inverse Fast Fourier Transform (iFFT) algorithm, losslessly reconstructs the original time domain signal $x_n$ from its frequency representation $X_k$:
+Similarly, the Inverse Discrete Fourier Transform (IDFT), efficiently computed via the Inverse Fast Fourier Transform (iFFT), reconstructs the original time domain signal $x_n$ from its frequency representation $X_k$:

-In our REM, we utilize FFT to map the series to the frequency domain for fine-grained modeling, and subsequently use iFFT to reconstruct the processed features back into the time domain.